MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-cost-optimization.md

 - If you need a CPU:
   - Use a [memory optimized](/azure/virtual-machines/sizes-memory) VM if you are training on very large datasets.
-  - Use a [compute optimized](/azure/virtual-machines/sizes-compute) VM if you are doing real-time inferencing or other latency sensitive tasks.
+  - Use a [compute optimized](/azure/virtual-machines/sizes-compute) VM if you are doing real time inferencing or other latency sensitive tasks.
   - Use a VM with additional cores and/or RAM in order to speed up training times.
 - If you need a GPU:
   - Use a VM with a faster GPU in order to speed up training times.
 Here is the list of GPU-enabled VM families in order of speed: